 --Former S&L regulator Bill Black, in Salon, 3/16/14

-From New York Magazine critic Justin Davidson, whose 9/21/12 review was headlined
+The forgetting has begun.
+New York Magazine critic Justin Davidson, in a 9/21/12 review headlined

 The arena won’t placate those who all along hated the idea of Atlantic Yards.
 It won’t erase the years of controversy and bad blood, or guarantee the success of the remaining acres.
 But Brooklynites of more recent vintage and fewer bitter memories may see a building endowed with texture, color, and personality — rare qualities in recent New York construction.The Barclays Center opened Sept.
 28, 2012.
 The parade of entertainment and Brooklyn's first arena has provoked huge media attention and much praise.

 The looming, metal-clad arena, unmistakable at the intersection of Atlantic and Flatbush avenues, forming a new node just past long-accepted downtown boundaries, has been enough to convince some journalists, like a New York magazine sportswriter who willfully puts on blinders when it comes to the political implications of sports, that the “battle is over, and Bruce Ratner won it.”

 That, however, depends on amnesia, or ignorance: an unwillingness to analyze claims of Atlantic Yards benefits, and belief in Ratner's assertion that “Nobody will remember what we had to do to make it happen.”

 However much architecture critics and event-goers enjoy the arena, it cannot be seen in a vacuum, and the taint should not be ignored.
 The value of the Brooklyn Nets, thanks largely to the new location and new building, has more than doubled between 2012 and 2014.